Azure/azure-sdk/docs/dotnet/introduction.md

 ---
 ```

+The `README.md` file should be written as a getting started guide.
+See [here](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Azure.Messaging.ServiceBus/README.md) for a good example.

 {% include requirement/MUST id="dotnet-samples-readme-links" %} link to each of the samples files using a brief description as the link text.

 {% include requirement/MUST id="dotnet-samples-naming" %} have a sample file called `Sample1_HelloWorld.md`.
 All other samples are ordered from simplest to most complex using the `Sample<number>_` prefix.